 The Office of Open Learning is offering a free, online course for University of Windsor faculty, staff, and graduate student instructors interested in developing their online teaching skills.

 “Exploring the Edges of Online Teaching and Learning” will start June 29, and will run for seven weeks, with a break for Reading Week, July 20 to 24.
 The course will cover topics such as:

-- theoretical foundations of online and blended learning designs,
+- theoretical foundations of online learning,

 - open pedagogy and open educational practices,